Informed consent: vetting research software for privacy

 What a wonderful event, interesting and welcoming people and an absolutely unforgettable time!

-I am available to teach your team mitigating digital harm as a solo facilitator or how to understand user search behavior, solo or with my colleagues at the Information Architecture Gateway.
+I am available to teach your team preventing or mitigating digital harm.
+Or lead a workshop on how to understand user search behavior.
+I can lead workshops solo or with my colleagues at Information Architecture Gateway.
 Let me know if we can help.

 Read the UXLX Write-ups at Medium: